skckompella/recipe_classification/README.md

  I then resorted to a logistic regression model to obtain a respectable classifier that also gives me probabilities.
 This gave me a marginally inferior score compared to SVM but gave me probabilities.
 I am using this model as my final submission for this Project.

  ## Discussion
- I was really surprised by the neural network performance.
-Given that there is no real language information being conveyed and it is purely word counts that matter, I expected that neural networks will ace this dataset.
+ I was really surprised by the neural network performance given that it was a sufficiently large dataset.
+Moreover, as there is no real language information being conveyed and it is purely word counts that matter, I expected that neural networks will ace this dataset.
 It should also be noted that the conv net's training accuracy went up to almost 70% but the validation accuracy remained abysmally low.
 I had to regularize it pretty heavily in order to keep the model from overfitting that heavily.

 A possible improvement for the neural network model is to remove the pooling layer and used the concatenated convolution output for inference.
 I tried to do this but it was extremely slow on my laptop and I was running out of memory on the cluster due to many parallel users.

 Another possible improvement would be lemmatize/stem words in the dataset. as this would reduce the number of words in the vocabulary.
 But I was skeptical of this solution given that most words are nouns and the improvement would not be substantial.

 Features like TF-IDF scores don't help in this dataset given that it is the rare words that give any meaningful features in this dataset.

 The Naive Bayes classifier could be improved much more by modelling the priors better.

 Using a decision tree or random forest classifier could also give good improvements.

+Dataset noise could be another factor.